-We define Adjusted EBITDA as net (loss) income excluding interest income, interest expense, minority interest expense / income, depreciation and amortization, stock-based compensation, severance, other one time or non-recurring expenses and the provision for income taxes.
+We define Adjusted EBITDA as net (loss) income excluding interest income, interest expense, non-controlling interest expense / income, depreciation and amortization, stock-based compensation, severance, other one time or non-recurring expenses, employer taxes on equity vesting/exercises and the (benefit from) provision for income taxes.
 We include Adjusted EBITDA because it is an important measure on which our management assesses and believes investors should assess our operating performance.
 We consider Adjusted EBITDA to be an important measure because it helps illustrate underlying trends in our business and our historical operating performance on a more consistent basis.
-Adjusted EBITDA has limitations as an analytical tool including: (i) Adjusted EBITDA does not reflect the impact of stock-based compensation expense or the impact of withholding shares of outstanding common stock upon vesting, and (ii) Adjusted EBITDA does not reflect interest expense on our debt or the cash requirements necessary to service interest or principal payments.
-Adjusted EBITDA increased 48.8% for the three months ended March 31, 2022, when compared to the same period in 2021 due to organic growth of our medical practice business.
+Adjusted EBITDA has limitations as an analytical tool including: (i) Adjusted EBITDA does not reflect the impact of stock-based compensation expense, and (ii) Adjusted EBITDA does not reflect interest expense on our debt or the cash requirements necessary to service interest or principal payments.
+Adjusted EBITDA increased 12.9% for the three months ended September 30, 2022, when compared to the same period in 2021 and 37.6% for the nine months ended September 30, 2022 compared to the same period in 2021 due to organic growth of our medical practice business, new market entry and a focus on managing the investment in new expenses.